 Exparel® for Long-Lasting Pain Relief

 Drs.
-Miller and George stay on the cutting edge of medical science, and this includes advanced ways to improve their patients’ overall health and well-being before, during, and after oral surgery.
+Miller, George, and Leet stay on the cutting edge of medical science, and this includes advanced ways to improve their patients’ overall health and well-being before, during, and after oral surgery.
 One of the greatest concerns that doctors have these days is how to provide effective pain relief with the least amount of risk.
 To this end, we are proud to offer non-addictive, opioid-free pain control medication for our surgical patients.
 The medication Exparel is a proven pain-relieving medication that is administered in a single dose during surgery to control pain for several days after surgery.
 This type of long-acting, non-opioid pain management medication is quickly becoming the standard for improving recovery, reducing cost, and reducing or even eliminating the need for risky, highly addictive medications.

 Why are opioid-based pain medications risky?